Defected Records: Ibiza

+Radio show

+Melvo Baptiste presents a weekly radio show - Glitterbox Radio - which is available on YouTube, SoundCloud, Spotify and Apple Podcasts.
+It is also syndicated on radio stations around the world.

 Record label

-The Glitterbox label has put out music by Aeroplane (featuring Tawatha Agee from Mtume), Purple Disco Machine, The Shapeshifters and Mousse T.
+Glitterbox Recordings has put out music by Aeroplane (featuring Tawatha Agee from Mtume), Purple Disco Machine, The Shapeshifters and Mousse T.

 Events

 Defected holds regular events in London at Studio 338, Ministry of Sound and Printworks.
 They also tour the US, Australia and Europe.

 Ibiza

+Defected Records first hosted an event in Ibiza in 2001.
+This initial event marked the beginning of a long-standing relationship between the label and the island, with Defected becoming a prominent name in the Ibiza club scene over the years.

-Defected held a residency at Pacha in Ibiza throughout the summer season (June – September) for 8 years.
-In 2013, Defected left Pacha and took up residency at the Cipriani-owned Booom!, at which was the most successful night over the summer season.
-Since 2017, Defected has moved to Eden in San Antonio, holding a 20+ week residency there, along with hosting Cafe Mambo on Sundays.
+From 2006, Defected held a residency at Pacha Ibiza for 7 years, with 2012 being the last season at the club.
+In 2013, Defected took up residency at the Cipriani-owned Booom!, at which was the most successful night over the summer season.
+This ended after the 2014 season, following an ownership lawsuit which Booom! lost.
+The club subsequently closed down.

+In 2015, Defected partnered with Together to host a residency every Tuesday at Amnesia from 9 June for 16 weeks.

+The label announced in 2016 that it would take a hiatus from the island, instead concentrating on a new venture, Defected Croatia, taking place at the Garden Resort in Tisno, Croatia.

+From the 2017 to 2023 seasons, Defected moved to Eden in San Antonio, holding a 20+ week residency there every Friday, along with hosting Café Mambo on Sundays.

+For the 2024 season, Defected moved to Ushuaïa in Playa d'en Bossa, taking up a 22-event residency every Tuesday at the beach hotel to celebrate its 25th anniversary.

 Croatia

-In its third year, Defected Croatia took place during the second week of August, on the Adriatic Coast in Tisno, Croatia.
+Since 2016, Defected has annually hosted Defected Croatia during August in Tisno, Croatia.

-The festival draws a crowd of 3,000 from the UK, Australia, L.A., South Africa and all corners of Europe to experience the six-day event.
-DJs on the lineup have included Eats Everything, Sam Divine, MK, Kenny Dope, Franky Rizardo, Derrick Carter, Roger Sanchez, Claptone, Basement Jaxx and over 80 DJs.
+The festival draws a crowd of 3,000 from across the world to experience the four-day event.
+Artists on the lineup have included Eats Everything, Sam Divine, MK, Kenny Dope, Franky Rizardo, Derrick Carter, Roger Sanchez, Claptone and Basement Jaxx.

-The festival includes three stages onsite, boat parties and afterparties at the Barbarella's.
+The festival includes three stages onsite, boat parties and afterparties.